 A popular form of martial arts, Taekwondo developed in Korea during the 1940s and 50s.
 The word ‘taekwondo’ was formally adopted in 1955 and today Taekwondo is practiced around the world.

-Taekwondo is a popular form of martial arts.
-Taekwondo, which developed in Korea during the 1940s and 50s, uses a number of techniques such as jumping, spinning kicks, head-height kicks, and fast kicking.
-Taekwondo combines the traditional Korean martial arts Chinese martial arts, along with Karate.
+Taekwondo includes a number of techniques such as jumping, spinning kicks, head-height kicks, and fast kicking.
+Taekwondo combines the traditional Korean martial arts, Chinese martial arts, along with Karate.

-Today taekwondo is one of the most popular martial art sports that is practiced around the world.
-Along with Judo, Taekwondo is the other Asian sport that has been a part of the Olympics since 2000.
+In addition to Judo, Taekwondo is the other Asian sport that has been a part of the Olympics since 2000.
 It was also included in the Commonwealth Games in 2010.
-A number of tournaments are held in Taekwondo, and one of the most popular of these is the World Taekwondo Championships, organized by the World Taekwondo Federation every two years.
+A number of tournaments are held in Taekwondo, and one of the most popular of these is the World Taekwondo Championship, organized by the World Taekwondo Federation every two years.

 The inaugural World Taekwondo Championships was held in Seoul, South Korea in 1973.
-Since that time, the tournament has been hosted all around the world.
+Since then, the tournament is being hosted all around the world.
 South Korea has been the most successful nation in Taekwondo, winning a total of 232 medals.
 Spain is the second most successful nation with 109 medals, while the United States occupies the third spot with a total of 83 medals to date.

-The list is long of the number of nations that have won less than 10 medals.
-Some of notables are; Japan, Sweden, Vietnam, Belgium, Afghanistan, Saudi Arabia, and Colombia to name a few.
+Other nations have won a handful of medals, specifically less than ten, and some include; Japan, Sweden, Vietnam, Belgium, Afghanistan, Saudi Arabia, and Colombia to name a few.

 Know more about world sports: